Vienna is one of the great cities on the Danube river. So no surprise to find a few boat tours and excursions available to visitors.

 - Special day trips outside of Vienna to locations such as Dürnstein (where England’s King Richard I once languished in prison)

-- Themed excursions such as the Heurigen Cruise with live Viennese music
+- Themed trips on the river such as the Thursday night Heurigen Cruise* with its live Viennese music

 Most of the shorter DDSG services depart from the main landing stage on the Donaukanal opposite Schwedenplatz at the edge of the old town (Franz-Josefs-Kai 2), but boarding locations depend on the trip.